techmatters/flex-plugins/twilio-iac/docs/terragrunt_migration.md

 #### Autopilot Configuration

 Autopilot is deprecated and will be replaced in the near future.
+The `default_autopilot_chatbot_enabled` config variable is set by default and will cause the default chatbot configuration to be applied optionally.

-The chatbot stage supports adding "custom" terraform files to the workspace using a the [files](../helplines/files/README.md) configuration.
+The chatbot stage also supports adding "custom" terraform files to the workspace using a the [files](../helplines/files/README.md) configuration.
 This is a temporary workaround until we migrate from autopilot to a new chatbot provider.
 Add files as needed there to get the chatbot plan to be empty.

+Once the chatbot plan is empty, you can apply the changes with `make HL=<short_code> HL_ENV=<environment> apply` to update the outputs in the state for use by the next stages.

 #### New Chatbot Configuration